What is QNUPS?

 British Nationals, even if they live abroad, are most likely still UK-domiciled, and therefore, are taxed on their worldwide assets for the IHT purposes at a rate of 40% after allowances.

-Therefore, an expat living in Hong Kong, or France who purchased a holiday home or another residential property there, will have it included in their estate on death – and their beneficiaries would need to pay IHT tax on the international assets as well as those they own in the UK.
+Therefore, an expat living in Hong Kong or France who purchases a holiday home or other residential property there will have it included in their estate on death, and their beneficiaries would need to pay IHT tax on the international assets as well as those they own in the UK.

-While expats who have no intentions to ever return to the UK and don’t have any remaining assets there can apply for a non-domiciled status for IHT purposes, most expats retain ties to the UK and therefore could be liable.
+While expats who have no intentions to return to the UK and no remaining assets there can apply for a non-domiciled status for IHT purposes, most expats retain ties to the UK and could, therefore, be liable.
 Rather than risk it or leave it to chance, a QNUPS will offer a legitimate solution to help offset IHT (and other) UK taxes.

 In any event, UK expats and UK residents who have assets valued in excess of the Nil Rates Bands of £325,000 (singles) and £650,000 for married couples should consider using a QNUPS to shelter their wealth from the death duties, as doing nothing will prove very, very expensive